29td/Leaderboard/README.md

 Access the live source on - [Live Demo](https://github.com/29td/Leaderboard/tree/leaderboard) Copy the **https** or **SSH** address on the code Clone the repository using your favorite code editor.
 Once you've open the repo on your VScode run it using index.html on src folder.
+Alternatively
+- run npm build to build your webpack.
+- run npm start to to see your live version using webpack

 ## Author